ABOUT

 s.schuppli@gold.ac.uk

 Susan Schuppli is an artist-researcher and writer.
-Through investigative processes that involve an engagement with scientific and technical modes of inquiry, her work aims to open up new conceptual pathways into the material strata of our world.
-While many projects have examined media artefacts—photographs, film, video, and audio transmissions—that have emerged out of sites of contemporary conflict and state violence, current work explores the ways in which toxic ecologies from nuclear accidents and oil spills to the dark snow of the arctic are producing an “extreme image” archive of material wrongs.
+Through investigative processes that involve an engagement with scientific and technical modes of inquiry, her work aims to open up new pathways into the material strata of our world.
+While many projects have examined media artefacts that have emerged out of sites of contemporary conflict and state violence, current research explores issues related to the crsyosphere.
 Creative projects have been exhibited throughout Europe as well as in Canada, Asia and the US.
-She has published widely within the context of media and politics and as an author of Material Witness (MIT Press 2020), which is also the subject of an experimental documentary.
-She is an affiliate artist-researcher and Board Chair of Forensic Architecture.
+She is author of Material Witness (MIT Press 2020), and is working on a new book Just Ice: Cold Rights in a Warming World.
+She is an affiliate artist-researcher and board chair of Forensic Architecture.
 Previously she was Senior Research Fellow and Project Co-ordinator of Forensic Architecture.
-In 2016 she received the ICP Infinity Award for Research and Critical Writing.

 Susan Schuppli’s website